csdms-spring-school-2022/rock-water-uplift/README.md

 For a great overview of the stream power equation, see:

-- [Whipple and Tucker, 1999](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/1999JB900120) Dynamics of the stream-power river incision model: Implications for height limits of mountain ranges, landscape response timescales, and research needs, Journal of Geophysical Research.
+- [Whipple and Tucker, 1999](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/1999JB900120) _Dynamics of the stream-power river incision model: Implications for height limits of mountain ranges, landscape response timescales, and research needs_, Journal of Geophysical Research.

 According to the equations, there are several factors controlling surface evolution.
 In this notebook, we will explore the surface and river evolution as a result of diffusion erosion coefficient, lithology, uplift, and precipitation by using landlab, a Python-based modeling environment.